 - 11.1 Children should be given the opportunity to decide whether they agree to their personal information being shared.
-If a child doesn't have the capacity to make their own decisions ask their parent or carer (unless doing so would put the child at risk of harm). - 11.2 If you're sharing information without consent keep a written record explaining: - what steps you took to get consent - the person's reasons for not giving consent (if known) - why you felt it was necessary to share information without consent - 11.3 Pass a copy of this record on to the agency/agencies you're sharing the information with. - 11.4 The Government has set out the following principles for sharing information relating to children in 'Information Sharing Advice for Practitioners providing safeguarding services to children, young people, parents and carers July 2018':
+If a child doesn't have the capacity to make their own decisions ask their parent or carer (unless doing so would put the child at risk of harm). - 11.2 If you're sharing information without consent keep a written record explaining: - what steps you took to get consent - the person's reasons for not giving consent (if known) - why you felt it was necessary to share information without consent - 11.3 Pass a copy of this record on to the agency/agencies you're sharing the information with. - 11.4 The Government has set out 'Information Sharing Advice for Practitioners providing safeguarding services to children, young people, parents and carers May 2024':